daltomi/xrunit/README.md

 ### Support

-~~I use Artix Linux, and the project is designed for it.~~
+Each distribution has its own `runit` configuration.

-If you use another distribution you can experiment with the preprocessor directives, always compile in debug mode.
+You can experiment with the preprocessor directives to adapt it to yours (always compile in debug mode).
+Or look in directory `defines` if you find a definition file for your distro.
+At the end of the **Build** section you will find information on how to compile using this file.

 ___

 ### Build